AstarVienna/ScopeSim_Templates/docs/source/source_object.rst

 distribution of the young and old components of a spiral galaxy, and two spectra from a starburst and an elliptical galaxy for the spectral description.

-Internally this information is stored in the following attributes:
+Internally this infor mation is stored in the following attributes:

 * ``<Source>.fields`` - the spatial information [Table or ImageHDU from astropy]
 * ``<Source>.spectra`` - the spectral information [SourceSpectrum from synphot]